Jones (fictional cat)

-Jones, also called Jonesy, is a fictional ginger American Shorthair cat from the Alien franchise.
-He is a ship's cat on the Nostromo, the setting of the first film.
-Jones is also the protagonist of a book adaptation of Alien titled Jonesy: Nine Lives on the Nostromo.
+Jones, commonly known as Jonesy, is a fictional ginger American Shorthair cat from the Alien franchise.
+He is the ship's cat on the Nostromo, the setting of the first film of the franchise.

-In Alien, Jones was portrayed by four identical cat actors.
+In Alien, Jones was portrayed by four lookalike cat actors.

 Character biography

 In Alien

-Owing to Jones' small size and mass, he comfortably shared a hypersleep capsule with one of the crew members during the Nostromo's long journeys.
+Jones's small size allowed him to comfortably share a hypersleep capsule with one of the crew members during the Nostromo's long journeys.
 When the Alien began stalking the ship's occupants, Jones was apparently of little interest to the creature (most likely because his biology made him unsuitable for reproduction) and he survived the incident unscathed.
-However, he was indirectly responsible for the death of Brett; when the latter pursued Jones through the ship's cargo hold, seeking to catch him so that he would not be accidentally picked up on the motion trackers being used by the crew to hunt the Alien, the cat inadvertently lured him into a room where the Alien was hiding.
-Jones watched on as the Alien dragged Brett's body into the air shafts.
+However, he was inadvertently responsible for Brett's death.
+When the crew deployed motion trackers to locate the Alien, they detected and found Jones instead, who fled upon discovery.
+Brett was tasked with recovering and securing him; in the process, the Alien ambushed Brett and Jones watched as the Alien dragged Brett's body into the air shafts.

 Ellen Ripley later found Jones and put him in a carry case.
-At one point, Ripley was forced to abandon Jones to the Alien, but, while the Xenomorph was notably distracted by the cat, it did not attack it.
+At one point, Ripley was forced to abandon Jones to the Alien, but, while the Xenomorph was notably distracted by the cat, it did not attack him.
 Jones was later recovered and put in hypersleep aboard the Narcissus after escaping with Ripley.

 In Aliens

-When the Narcissus docked with the Marion, Jones and Ripley were roused from hypersleep by Hoop and the rest of the crew and found themselves in the midst of another Xenomorph incident.
-When the human survivors were forced to descend to LV-178 below in order to recover a replacement fuel cell for the Narcissus, Jones stayed aboard the shuttle, safely locked inside with an adequate supply of food left for him by Ripley.
-When Ripley returned and was put back into hypersleep by Hoop, Jones once again curled up inside his cryotube to sleep for the rest of their return journey to Earth.

-Jones died of natural causes off-screen between the events of Aliens and Alien 3.
+Jones is rescued along with Ripley, but remains behind when she travels with the Marines to investigate the colony.
+After featuring in a nightmare sequence, he plays no further part in the story.

+In books

+Anne Billson's compilation Cats on Film includes her short story My Day by Jones: A Cat's Eye View of an Alien.

+Jones is also the protagonist of a book adaptation of Alien titled Jonesy: Nine Lives on the Nostromo.

+Jones is mentioned in Alien: Out of the Shadows but is kept safely out of harm's way.